 A faithful performance bond is a general term used in the surety industry.
 A more specific definition of this type of bonding would be to ensure that someone does not break any laws, or other regulations required by their contract with another party.

 A Faithful Performance Surety Bond goes beyond just "ensuring" and protects against people breaking contracts willfully - which could lead them into legal trouble for sneaky actions they have taken on principle duties as prescribed by law, constitution or company-wide rules.

 The cost of a payment bond varies, depending on the contract.
 If your contract is under $1 million and you're not concerned about whether or not there's faith in the contractor then it should be less than 1% of the total price; however if you are confident that they will do what needs to get done without any problems, chances are bonds will only run up between 1-2%.

 Bond amount vary between 1% and 15%, depending on your personal credit score.
 If you have a good or excellent rating, then the rate is likely to be very low; if poor, it's probably going to cost more!
 Bonds are typically an annual percentage of the bond amount that you require but can range anywhere from $2-3,000 for one year.

 Where can I get a performance bond?

 Finding a performance bond can be tough, because it's not like you walk into your nearest bank and ask for one.
 However, there are ways to get around the problem and find what you need!
-You should start by looking up "performance bonds" on Google or another search engine of your choice that will show some surety agencies who may provide this service.
+Call us today to get a performance and payment bond, which are both types of contract bonds.

 How long does it take to get a performance bond?